amplitude/amplitude-docs/content/collections/audiences/third-party-syncs.md

 * **Unresolved mapping**: If a user property is not set (i.e., is `NULL`), Amplitude cannot sync the user the property is attached to.
 For example, if you're syncing a cohort of 100 users to a platform using email as the `User_ID`, but only 50 users have provided an email, only those 50 will sync.
 Check and fix your data at the source, update it in Amplitude, and then do another sync.
 * **Invalid mapped properties**: Properties that do not conform to the expected format in third-party destinations can cause partial or failed syncs.
 For example, the downstream destination may not accept a particular identifier format, like email or phone number.

+{{partial:admonition type='note'}}
-**NOTE:** If a sync is partially successful, the entire cohort sync will still be marked as successful, regardless of whether individual users are valid or not.
+If a sync is partially successful, the entire cohort sync will still be marked as successful, regardless of whether individual users are valid or not.
+{{/partial:admonition}}

 ## Warning when updating cohort mapping